fredpalmer/dimwit/README.md

 Setup (using Ubuntu)
 =======
-1. Launch a server, e.g. *Ubuntu Server 14.04 LTS*
+1. Launch a server, e.g. *Ubuntu Server 14.04 LTS*.
 Nothing special except you need ports 22 (to login via ssh) and 8080 to run the service.

 2. SSH into the machine and run the following commands: